hm21/pro_image_editor/README.md

 #### Planned features
 - ✨ Painting-Editor
-  - New painting style that pixelates the background
+  - New painting style which pixelates the background
   - Freestyle Painter with improved performance and hitbox
 - ✨ Text-Editor
   - Text-layer with an improved hit-box and ensure it's vertically centered on all devices